seanox/aspect-js/README.md

 CR: Composite Include: Modules with a condition are only reloaded if the condition is true
 CR: MVC Path: Support paths with beginning numbers
 CR: MVC SiteMap: Omission of autofocus, since the use scrollIntoView can be too individual
+CR: MVC SiteMap: Added variable paths for faces and facets
 CR: MVC SiteMap: Added the forward method
 CR: DataSource Locales: As standard marked are at the beginning
 CR: Extension Uncapitalize: Adds a uncapitalize function to the String objects